 If you are looking for collectible glass rose bowls, you can usually find pieces on offer on ebay.

-Click here to see glass rose bowls currently for sale on ebay.
+Click here to see glass rose bowls currently for sale.

 |INFORMATION about New Zealand Glass !|